ANALYTICAL CRM APPLICATION AREAS

 - Loyalty Analysis: Analytical CRM can help organisation to know the rate at which customers are living their channel to join the competitors, life cycle.
 They will be able to know their defection rate.
 It will also portray their customer segment.
 This will also expose behaviours that are common among customers, the ratio of acquisition to defection among others.
 This will also chaw the effectiveness of defection prevention, strategies embarked upon by an organisation.

 The package will allow the organization to know the rate at which customers are leaving and why they are leaving and where are they going to?
 You will have a competitive advantage if you have this information.
 It will allow you to beat your competitors at their game.

 As I said when I was discussing customer loyalty in series one, I said loyalty analysis is based on REM Analysis.
 This has to do with recently, frequency and monitory commitment of the customer to your products and services.

-Under customer profitability, you try to know the value of your customers at present and what they are likely to become in the future, using the contemporarily information you have about them now as a standard.
+Under customer profitability, you try to know the value of your customers at present and what they are likely to become in the future, using the contemporary information you have about them now as a standard.
 In doing this at times, you will need external information.

 After profitability analysis, you need to determine the lifetime value of the customer and what they are likely to worth if they are well taken care of.
 In order to do this, you have to perform data mining.
 You must be able to differentiate between their potential value and lifetime value.
-The differences between actual value and potential value is simply the differences between the value the customer will bring to the company if status are maintained and the value he or she could bring if he or she is well taken care of.
+The differences between actual value and potential value are simply the differences between the value the customer will bring to the company if the status is maintained and the value he or she could bring if he or she is well taken care of.